Coconut jam: Indonesia, Malaysia and Singapore

 The word for coconut jam in the Malay language, kaya, means rich, referencing the texture of the popular food.
 It is also called srikaya.
 In Malaysia, Indonesia and Singapore, kaya has a creamy texture.
 It is made from coconut milk (locally known as 'santan') and duck or chicken eggs, flavored with pandan leaves and sweetened with sugar.
 The resulting color varies depending on the color of the egg yolks, the amount of pandan, and the extent of the caramelization of the sugar.
 As a popular local spread, kaya is typically spread on toast to make kaya toast and eaten in the morning, but is also enjoyed throughout the day.
 Kaya can be found in most kopitiam and night markets.

 Different varieties available include the nyonya kaya, which is of a lighter-green color, and Hainanese kaya, which is of a darker brown and uses caramelized sugar, and is often further sweetened with honey.

 In this region, kaya is also used as a topping for several desserts including pulut taitai or pulut tekan, a dessert of sweet glutinous rice colored blue with butterfly pea flowers (bunga telang), and pulut seri muka, a similar dessert but colored green due to adding pandan leaves.
 It is also used with glutinous rice to make kuih seri kaya.

 Philippines

-Philippine coconut jam is known as matamís sa báo (also matamís na báo or minatamís na báo, among other names).
-The names literally mean "sweetened coconut".
-It is different from other Southeast Asian versions in that it uses coconut cream (kakang gata, the first and second press of grated coconut meat) and cane sugar extract or molasses (treacle).
+Philippine coconut jam is known as matamís sa báo (also matamís na báo or minatamís na báo, among other names), which all literally mean "sweetened coconut".
+It is different from other Southeast Asian versions in that it uses coconut cream (kakang gatâ, the first and second press of grated coconut meat) and cane sugar extract or molasses or treacle.
 It also does not use eggs and thus is more like syrup rather than custard.
 It is often eaten on toast or pandesal or used as a filling for pan de coco.
 When it is mixed with ground glutinous rice paste, it becomes a popular dessert known as kalamay.